Klump3n/platt-backend/README.md

 ## Classification of data ##

 Data comes in the form of a binary file.
-The naming convention is as follows.
+There are binary files for the geometry (the mesh) and for the field values.
+The naming convention for the field value files is as follows:
 `universe.fo`.`type_1`.`type_2`.`fieldname`\[.`elemtype`\]@`timestep`

-There are several types of data that can be processed.
+* `universe.fo` is a leftover from earlier versions.
+* `type_1` can be either `ta` (for thermal analysis) or `ma` (for mechanical analysis).
+At this stage simulations of the type `ma` can not be displayed.
+* `type_2` can be either `nodal` (for nodal fields, fields that are calculated on the mesh nodes) or `elemental` (for element nodal fields, fields that are calculated on nodes that do not coincide with the mesh nodes and have to be interpolated).
+* `fieldname` is the name of the field that is being displayed.
+* `elemtype` is a information necessary for interpolation of element nodal field values to the element nodes and thus only occurs when `type_2` equals `elemental`.
+* `timestep` is the timestep for which this mesh information is valid.

+Mesh files for different timesteps usually do not change.
+There is however the option of adaptive meshing.

 Geometry data (the mesh) Field data (data on the mesh).